saxbophone/libsxbp/CONTRIBUTING.md

 - Use `snake_case` throughout for symbol-naming
   - Variables and function names use `lower_snake_case`
   - Constants and Preprocessor Macros use `UPPER_SNAKE_CASE`
-- Type names are suffixed with a `_t`
+- Public type names are suffixed with a `_t`
 - Public symbols are prefixed with `sxbp_` or `SXBP_`, depending on the capitalisation state of the symbol
 - The asterisk (`*`) in pointer types goes with the type, not the identifier

 ## Testing

-The unit tests for libsxbp currently all reside in one C source file, `tests.c`.
-This isn't ideal, and I'm planning to clean these up at some point.
-Build and run the unit tests when you first pull down the code, rebuild and run them again when you've made your changes.
-Changes adding larger pieces of functionality will likely have additional tests requested for them, or an offer made to write the tests for them.
+The unit tests for libsxbp use the **libcheck** C unit-testing library.
+The unit tests are located in the `tests` directory.
+Changes adding larger pieces of functionality will likely require new tests in order to be accepted.

-Pull requests also go through [Travis CI](https://travis-ci.org/) for automated testing.
+Pull requests also go through [Travis CI](https://travis-ci.org/), which runs the unit tests on macOS and Linux, using the GCC and Clang compilers.